sage-code/maj/verbs.md

 **example 2:**

-* tu raku'be mi vuza   = you have broken my camera
+* tu raku'vo mi vuza   = you have broken my camera
-* tu hodu'ia una dota  = you now hold a dept
+* tu hodu'go una dota  = you now hold a dept
-* tu dovu'fu sh gemu   = then you have to pay
+* tu dovu'do sh gemu   = then you have to pay
-* la dota sonu'fu gemo = the debt will be payed
+* la dota sonu'do gemo = the debt will be payed

 ## Subjunctive mod